 MARK YOUR CALENDARS FOR THE NEXT FREEDOM DAY ON WEDNESDAY, SEPTEMBER 20TH, 2023!

 You can access the Freedom Day Educational Resources HERE.

 You can watch previous Freedom Day programs HERE.

-The innovative Tour for Humanity (T4H) project is an integral component of FSWC’s Educational Department.
-T4H is a 30-seat, wheelchair accessible, mobile human rights education center designed to bring FSWC’s programming directly to students and educators across Ontario.
+The innovative, award-winning Tour for Humanity (T4H) project is an integral component of FSWC’s Educational Department.
+T4H is a 30-seat, wheelchair accessible, mobile human rights education center designed to bring FSWC’s programming directly to students and educators across Ontario and beyond.

 Each T4H session is approximately 45 to 60 minutes in length.
 The mobile classroom can accommodate one class of 30 students at a time, allowing for six classes or 180 students over the span of a typical school day.

 · The Canadian Experience In this workshop, students learn about a variety of difficult topics in Canadian history including the Indian Residential Schools System and the systemic internment of Japanese Canadians during the Second World War.
 Following a review of the past, current issues including cyber bullying and modern-day examples of intolerance are examined and discussed.
 Suitable for Grades 6-10.

 .
 The Holocaust: Then and Now "The Holocaust is not just a Jewish story, but a human story."
 Explore the history of the Holocaust and the attitudes and social forces that enabled one of the darkest periods of human history to occur.
 Suitable for Grades 7-12.